licarpen/data-structures-and-algorithms/README.md

     * problem 4.1: Given a directed graph, design an algorithm to find out whether there is a route between two nodes
     * returns true is route exists
     * returns false otherwise

+  ## Dynamic Programming

+  * stair-hops.js
+    * Problem 8.1 Triple Step: A child is running up a staircase with n steps and can hop either 1 step, 2 steps, or 3 steps at a time.
+Implement a method to count how many possible ways the child can run up the stairs.
+    * best solution uses memoization to count the number of ways 'n' steps can be taken